 Some historians believe Mephistopheles was played by magician Jules-Eugène Legris, who later appeared in Méliès's A Trip to the Moon (1902).
 Others believe Méliès himself played the role.

-In another one of Georges Méliès’s early horror films, Une nuit terrible (1896)—which translates to A Terrible Night—a man tries to get a good night’s sleep at an inn, but ends up wrestling a giant spider in an over-the-top, comedic manner.
+In this horror-comedy by Georges Méliès, a man tries to get a good night’s sleep at an inn, but ends up wrestling a giant spider in an over-the-top, comedic manner.